 Value is the essential starting point for lean management.
 Although value is created by the producer, it can only be defined by the ultimate customer - value is everything the customer is willing to pay for.

 Without providing value to customers, you’ve wasted resources creating the wrong product.

 Value is best stated in customers’ words and proven by their actions.
 It’s important to evaluate the product or service from the customer’s point of view.
 Companies can learn what their customers value by asking for their feedback via polls, surveys, and interviews.

 There are three critical management tasks of any business:

-The value stream refers to all the actions needed to bring the product/service through the tasks described above.
-Identifying the value stream involves clarifying the value stream process and eliminating any process that doesn’t add value.
+Identifying the value stream includes eliminating any process that doesn’t add value.
 Value stream mapping is an important step because it saves costs, cuts wastes, and ensures faster delivery.